 At Highsnobiety, we're always looking for the top fashion talent from every corner of the world.
 This time, we define the 7 Mexican clothing brands every Highsnob reader should know.
 For more related reading, check out the best Japanese clothing brands and Indian fashion labels to know.

-Given that Mexico City is so emphatically praised for its architecture, world-class museums, next-level gastronomy and flourishing contemporary art scene, it was only a matter of time before Mexican fashion followed suit.
-Lucky for us, it has; there’s a new crop of Mexican designers doing their part to cement Mexico City as the coolest and most culturally relevant destination in North America.
+Given that Mexico City is praised for its architecture, world-class museums, next-level gastronomy, and flourishing contemporary art scene, it was only a matter of time before Mexican fashion followed suit.
+Lucky for us, a new crop of Mexican designers is doing their part to cement Mexico City as the coolest and most culturally relevant destination in Latin America.

 PAY'S takes Mexico City's old-meets-new mentality and gives it peyote.
-The Ttchnicolor designs combine Aztec motifs and tie die with a dash of Milhouse Van Houten to create something that's easy to love.
-This digs will take you from Coachella to Mexico City Fashion Week and back again.
+The genderless Technicolor clothing designs combine Aztec motifs and tie-die with a dash of Milhouse Van Houten to create something that's easy to love.
+These colorful designs will take you from Coachella to Mexico City Fashion Week and back again.